MaskSDM with Shapley values to improve flexibility, robustness, and explainability in species distribution modeling: Material and Methods

 In MaskSDM, we adapt this approach for supervised learning in species distribution modeling.
 Similarly to MLM, we replace missing input variables with a learned \textit{mask token} $t_{\text{MASK}}$, which signals to the transformer encoder that a predictor is absent.
 This mask token is learned as part of the model training process, alongside the parameters of the tokenizers and transformer encoder.
 By incorporating mask tokens, we can leverage all available samples during training, even if some values are missing.

 To enhance the model's robustness to varying subsets of input variables, we randomly mask additional input variables during training, even when they are available \citep{mizrahi20244m}.
-At each training iteration, a random probability $p$ is drawn uniformly between \num{0} and \num{1}, corresponding to the probability of masking each input variable.
+At each training iteration, the probability of masking each input variable $p$ is drawn uniformly between \num{0} and \num{1}.
 The tokens corresponding to the masked input variables are then replaced with the mask token $t_{\text{MASK}}$.
-This stochastic masking strategy pushes the model to effectively handle scenarios where only a limited subset of variables is accessible for predicting species distributions, while also adapting to cases where nearly all variables are available.
+This stochastic masking strategy helps the model to effectively handle scenarios where only a limited subset of variables is accessible for predicting species distributions, while also handling cases where nearly all variables are available.
 During inference, MaskSDM enables the replacement of missing, unsuitable, or irrelevant variables with the mask token, ensuring flexibility in model predictions.
 It also allows users to test different subsets of variables, revealing their impact on prediction maps and model performance.